Unlawful Carrying of a Weapon and Firearms Law in Texas

 Unlawful Carrying and Gun Laws Article

-Disclaimer: Please do not contact us with questions about whether the way you are currently carrying a weapon or planning on carrying is legal or illegal.
+Disclaimer: Please do not contact us with questions about whether the way you are currently carrying a weapon or planning on doing so in the future is legal or illegal.
 We also do not assist with obtaining concealed weapons permits or the restoration of the right to purchase a firearm.
 We are a criminal defense law firm.
-We are here to assist you if you have been charged with a crime.
+If you are currently facing charges, we can help.
 We are not here to address hypothetical situations.

-The State of Texas offers many courses that will teach you how to properly carry, fire, store, and transport your weapon.
+The State of Texas offers many courses that will teach you how to carry correctly, fire, store, and transport your weapon.
 Again, please only contact us if you have been charged with a crime or are currently under investigation.

 OPEN CARRY AND CONCEALED WEAPONS

 With legislation in place in Texas regarding open carry, there has been a lot of public confusion about what these laws mean to gun owners and CHL holders.
-In this post, criminal defense attorney Jason Trumpler, will explain the basics of unlawful carrying, who is eligible to have a concealed handgun license/open carry and where guns are allowed to be carried.
-We have also included “3 Tips to Remember If You Are Pulled Over with a Firearm” so you can be safe and have your rights protected.
+In this post, criminal defense attorney Jason Trumpler will explain the basics of unlawful carrying, who is eligible to have a concealed handgun license/open carry, and where you can carry your gun.
+We have also included "3 Tips to Remember If You Are Pulled Over with a Firearm" so you can be safe and have your rights protected.

 What are the basics?

-The State of Texas has lenient gun laws and recently they have expanded those laws to allow some individuals the right to open carry.
-The old laws in place allow the purchase of a firearm without a waiting period and without any form of state registration.
-However, if someone purchases a gun without a CHL license they will only be allowed to possess the firearm in their home, on their property that functions as housing (like a motor home) or in their car (hidden from sight).
-The State of Texas Penal Code 46.02 describes exactly what it means to be unlawfully carrying a weapon.
+The State of Texas has lenient gun laws, and recently they have expanded those laws to allow some individuals the right to open carry.
+The old rules in place will enable the purchase of a firearm without a waiting period and any form of state registration.
+However, if someone purchases a gun without a CHL license, they will only be allowed to possess the firearm in their home, on their property that functions as housing (like a motor home) or in their car (hidden from sight).
+The State of Texas Penal Code 46.02 describes what it precisely means to be unlawfully carrying a weapon.

 Below is the code explained: